vitvinv/digital-garden/README.md

 **Live:** https://garden.v-e-v.org/

-The engine of this garden is a 1997 PlantStudio by Cynthia F. Kurtz and Paul D. Fernhout.
-I have used a coding agent to update the code and make it work both in headless mode (for growth simulation on server) and as a Blender addon (for plant arrangement)

-The AR is built with 8th Wall.
+The core of this garden is a rewritten 1997 PlantStudio by Cynthia F. Kurtz and Paul D. Fernhout.
+I have used a coding agent to update the code and make it work both in headless mode (for growth simulation on server) and as a Blender addon (for plant arrangement).
+Then I brought it to life with 8th Wall.

 ## What it is